AlbertShevchuk/Unreal_Engine-/README.md

 values of 1 -> 100.
 View Distance, Anti-Aliasing, Post Processing, Shadows, Textures, Effects, Foliage, Shading settings.
 These 8 can be changed between the values: Low, Medium, High, Epic and Cinematic. –5/11/2020

+Design Flaws
+•	Need better bushes (found) need to be changed
+•	Underwater blur needs to be fixed
+•	Settings Menu needs to be redone.
+Settings UI Freeze glitch occurs at random, but still usable.